LucasBehrendt/tech-blog/README.md

   - As a Site User I can register an account so that I can make posts and comments.

-    - I can sign up for an accont from the register page.
+    - I can sign up for an account from the register page.

     - I can create posts when I am signed in to my account.